yardenas/yas.pub/src/content/thought/sama.md

 ---
-publishDate: 2024-03-17T00:00:00Z
+publishDate: 2024-03-24T16:46:00Z
-title: Direction and Extrapolation in Active Learning
-tags:
-  - Active Learning
+title: A Reminder from Sam Altman
 ---

+The original blog post [here](https://blog.samaltman.com/what-i-wish-someone-had-told-me).
 1. Optimism, obsession, self-belief, raw horsepower and personal connections are how things get started.
 2. Cohesive teams, the right combination of calmness and urgency, and unreasonable commitment are how things get finished.
 Long-term orientation is in short supply; try not to worry about what people think in the short term, which will get easier over time.
 3. It is easier for a team to do a hard thing that really matters than to do an easy thing that doesn’t really matter; audacious ideas motivate people.